-The classic pompadour has been worn by by rockstars and celebs that has an edge that’s flexible for work, play or your weekend adventure.
-Be sure to wash and condition your hair regularly with a 2-in-1 system like the Axe Phoenix 2-in-1 Shampoo + Conditioner.
+The classic pompadour has been worn by rockstars and celebs.
+The style has an edge that’s flexible for work, play, or your weekend adventure.
+Be sure to wash your hair regularly with a 2-in-1 system, like AXE Hair Mens Shampoo Oil Blaster with Charcoal.

 2. Pompadour Fade

 The fade pompadour looks like the classic style, but the sides are shaved and the hair on the crown can be worn longer.
-It’s a bit more edgier, so it will fit someone with a less conservative career.
+It’s a bit edgier, so it will fit someone who is a little less conservative.

 3. Hipster Pompadour

 The side part pompadour is just the classic style with a side part in it.
-You can also try a “disconnect” pompadour, which is basically an actual part being cut into the side of the hair.
-Try the side part first, before actually getting it shaved.
+You can also try a “disconnected” pompadour, which is basically an actual part being cut into the side of the hair.
+Try the side part first, before actually getting it shaved in.